BioinfoMachineLearning/MULTICOM3/README.md

 For Docker version installation, you can change the default parameter values in [docker/db_option](docker/db_option).

-For non Docker version of installation, the default bin/db_option file is created automatically by configure.py during the installation.
+For non Docker version of the installation, the default bin/db_option file is created automatically by configure.py during the installation.
 The default parameter values above can be changed if needed.

 # **Before running the system for non Docker version**